rgupta129/spark-example/README.md

 # spark-example
-Spark Examples using Python and Scala
+Spark Examples in Python and Scala using ipython notebook

 Setting up and running Python Notebook